sharpest-minds/hiring-tips/README.md

 **How to do it:**

 1. Go to [Twitter](http://twitter.com) and sign up for an account.
 Skip the step where Twitter suggests people and news organizations to follow.
-These are usually terrible suggestions.
+These are usually bad suggestions.

 2. Add a profile picture.
 Make it the same one you use on LinkedIn.

 3. Follow a handful of interesting people in startups and/or machine learning.
 I recommend starting from the list in **What to do**, above, and letting your interests develop naturally from there.

-4. Send out 10-15 tweets (or just retweet things that interesting people have said) so your profile doesn't look empty.
+4. It's a good idea to send out 10-15 tweets (or just retweet things that interesting people have said) so your profile doesn't look empty.

-**Why you're doing it:** It might sound strange, but Startup Twitter is a place where more interesting ideas are discussed per minute than anywhere else on the Internet.
+**Why you're doing it:** Startup Twitter is a place where more interesting ideas are discussed per minute than anywhere else on the Internet.
 It can also become an incredible source of deep professional connections.
 Follow enough interesting people, and you'll truly get to know them.

 # Job search, part 2: job application strategy